munificent/craftinginterpreters/book/introduction.md

 them to run farther and faster.

 Implementing a language is a real test of programming skill.
 The code is complex and performance critical.
-You must master recursion and recursive algorithms.
-You need to fully comprehend dynamic arrays, trees, graphs, and hash tables.

-You probably use hash tables in your day-to-day programming, but how well do you *really* understand them?
+You must master recursion, dynamic arrays, trees, graphs, and hash tables.
+You probably use hash tables at least in your day-to-day programming, but how well do you *really* understand them?
 Well, after we've crafted our own from scratch, I guarantee you will.

 While I intend to show you that a programming language isn't as daunting as you might believe, it is still a challenge.
 Rise to it, and you'll come away a